joaovdferraz/joaovdferraz/README.md

-### 👷 I'm a civil engineering who feel in love with data science.
+### 👷 I'm a civil engineering who fell in love with data science.
 <ul>
   <li>🌎 I'm living in Londrina/PR - Brazil</li>
   <li>📊 looking for opportunities in data science and data engineering</li>